SMAC-Group/course_intro_statistics/slides/chapter4_05.md

 ## Pivoting data

 Pivoting data consists in rotating data from a state of rows to a state of columns, possibly aggregating multiple source values.
-Some reasons to pivot data include formatting data for reporting purposes or calculating custom aggregations for example.
-In `R`, the easiest way to pivot data is to rely on the [`tidyr`](https://tidyr.tidyverse.org/index.html) packages, also part of the [`tidyverse`](https://www.tidyverse.org/) collection of `R` packages.
+Some reasons to pivot data include, for example, formatting data for reporting purposes or calculating custom aggregations.
+In `R`, the easiest way to pivot data is to rely on the [`tidyr`](https://tidyr.tidyverse.org/index.html) package, which is also part of the [`tidyverse`](https://www.tidyverse.org/) collection of `R` packages.

-We will consider the two potential situation, when you want to pivot data from long to wide format, using the `pivot_wider()` function and when you want to pivot data from wide to long format, using the `pivot_longer()`.
+We will consider the two potential situations.
+When you want to pivot data from long to wide format, you can use the `pivot_wider()` function.
+When you want to pivot data from wide to long format, you can use the `pivot_longer()` function.
 Thanks to Garrick Aden-Buie for all the animations on this chapter that all come from this [Github repo](https://github.com/gadenbuie/tidyexplain).

 <div style="text-align:center"><img src="pivot.gif" alt=" " width="23%">